opc40772/suricata-graylog/README.md

 Next, create a file file called filebeat.yml that contains the following in: /usr/local/etc/filebeat.yml.
 Be sure to use spaces, instead of tab characters.
 The syntax of the actual configuration file is available on the Elastic website but this configuration file does the following:

-    Process all files in subdirectories in / var / log / meerkat / that match the file specification: eve.json * The files will be log files
+    Process all files in subdirectories in /var/log/suricata/ that match the file specification: eve.json * The files will be log files
     For each log entry, add the type field at the root level with the value of 'suricataIDPS'; this will be used to determine the processing within Graylog once the file reaches our destination server.
     For each record entry, add the labels 'SuricataIDPS' and 'JSON'.
 These are arbitrary tags added to the records for use in queries in Graylog.